-Each car seat model works slightly differently, but most car seats fasten in to the car through anchors or seat belt straps.
+Each car seat model works slightly differently, but most car seats fasten in to the car through anchors (also known as the LATCH system) or seat belt straps.
 You should consult your car seat’s manual to determine which specific method your seat uses.

 How to install a car seat properly depends on the type of car seat you need to install.
 Car seats fall into three main types: rear-facing car seats, front-facing car seats, and booster seats.